 Here’s a list of helpful Japanese kitchen tools that can help to make your cooking more enjoyable and efficient.
 Click here to learn more.

 Hope you found this guide to Japanese cooking techniques helpful!
-Have you tried all of the 4 main techniques of cooking Japanese food at home?
-Do you have a favorite?
+Have you tried all four cooking methods?
+Any favorites?
 Leave a comment below if you have any questions.